 2005: Head of a recording studio in Basel.
 Recording, editing and mastering for different artists, mainly from the field of jazz.
 Live visualizations for TechHouse events (DJ´s Goran-N, Manon, Pascal Feos).

 2006: Move to Wildeshausen/D. Exploration of historical, analog electronics.
-Start working on the development of a hybrid, electronic instrument.
-Complete retreat "from the Circus".
+Working on the development of a hybrid, electronic instrument.

-Individual solo concerts in a small setting in Holland and Germany with historical ARP synthesizers and Max/MSP extension.
+Individual solo concerts in a small setting in Holland and Germany with historical ARP synthesizers and Max/MSP expansion.